HewittInnovations/Hands/README.md

 The X,Y,Z coordinates for index finger tip and thumb finger tip is written to text file hands_output.txt

+Change the delimeter variable to make parsing the output file easier for you.

 The video output of the detection is written to media file hands_video_output.mp4

 # Input from camera or video file